glycerine/spin_paxos/README.md

 contention avoidance that yields high throughput when not in recovery mode.

-For example, as an alternative to leases and to preview CAS-Paxos (just below), I'll note that CAS-Paxos gets its comparison-winning highest availability by going leaderless.

 > 2.3 Hierarchical Leases
 >
 > In a fault-tolerant system leases [jea: _if_ leases are used]